 Atmospheric plasma is created by combining reactive gas molecules and an electric field.
 This system uses one or more high voltage electrodes, which charge the surrounding blown gas molecules, resulting in a highly ionized field that is forced onto the targeted surface.
 This ionized air stream reacts with the substrate and breaks the existing hydrogen bonds by introducing oxygen which recreates the chemical properties of the surface.
 This intensified reaction causes the material to wet out and accept media, as well as etches and micro-cleans the surface.

 3DT’s plasma treatment is not confined to a chamber, but performed in fast, inline production lines.
 What’s more, plasma is environmentally friendly and potential-free, meaning it can be used on or near metal parts and wiring.

-Corona treatments also improve a material’s surface tension to solve bonding problems.
+Corona treatment also improves a material’s surface tension to solve bonding problems.
 It is probably the most common and economical type of surface treatment.
-In contrast to plasma treatments, corona relies on two electrodes and an isolator to create a cloud of ionized air, corona discharge, that breaks molecular bonds on the surface of a material.
+In contrast to plasma treatment, corona relies on two electrodes and an isolator to create a cloud of ionized air, corona discharge, that breaks molecular bonds on the surface of a material.
 Surface oxidation occurs, creating covalent bonds resulting in enhanced wettability and adhesion capabilities.

 3DT works closely with its customers in selecting the most appropriate surface treatment method for their application.
 Factors such as the materials and media involved, the geometry, line speed, and required bonding results are considered.
 See our blog article What is the Process for Purchasing a Surface Treatment System from 3DT? for more information.